 \section{Introduction}

 Historical, manually compiled dictionaries are central to many kinds of studies in the humanities, since they provide scholars with information about the lexical meaning of terms in former time periods.
-Yet, this traditional approach is heavily limited in many ways, coverage being perhaps the most pressing issue: Is a dictionary for the specific time period a scholar is investigating really available and, if so, does it cover all of the lexical items of interest?
+Yet, this traditional approach is limited in many ways, coverage being perhaps the most pressing issue: Is a dictionary for the specific time period a scholar is investigating really available and, if so, does it cover all of the lexical items of interest?

-Word embeddings have been proposed to increase coverage \cite{Kim14}.
-However, they depend on locally installed software and time-consuming calculations thus being ill-suited for mostly non-technical users in the humanities.
-As an alternative, we here present an extended version of \jeseme , a user-friendly open source website\footnote{\url{jeseme.org}} for accessing embedding-derived diachronic information on lexical meaning and emotion.
-The first release of \jeseme\ \cite{Hellrich17acl} mainly provides time-variant diachronic lexical \mbox{semantic} information.
-In contrast, the second version, presented in this paper, excels with the unique capability to also track the diachronic \textit{\mbox{emotional}} meaning of words in parallel with their lexical semantics.
-We and others deem such a capability beneficial for the data-driven interpretation of literary text genres \cite{Kim17}.
+Word embeddings have been proposed as a technical vehicle to increase lexical coverage \cite{Kim14}.
+However, they require locally installed software and time-consuming calculations, thus being ill-suited for mostly non-technical users in the humanities.
+As an alternative, we here present an extended version of \jeseme , a user-friendly open source website\footnote{ Website available at:\url{jeseme.org}; sources available at: \url{github.com/JULIELab/JeSemE}} for accessing embedding-derived diachronic information on lexical meaning and emotion.
+The first release of \jeseme\ \cite{Hellrich17acl} mainly provided time-variant diachronic lexical \mbox{semantic} information.
+Its second version, the focus of this paper, excels with the unique capability to additionally track the diachronic \textit{\mbox{emotional}} connotation of words in parallel with their lexical semantics.
+Such a functionality is widely considered beneficial for the data-driven interpretation of literary text genres \cite{Kim17}.

-As for related work, measuring affective information on the lexical level is an active field of research in computational linguistics \cite{Liu15}.
-Yet, most contributions focus on contemporary language and are limited to shallow representations of human emotions, only distinguishing between \textit{positive} and \textit{negative} feelings.
-Current research in sentiment analysis either starts to include historical trends in word polarity \cite{Hamilton16emnlpEmo} or incorporates more nuanced models of emotions, such as Valence-Arousal-Dominance \cite{Buechel18naacl}.
-Conversely, this contribution integrates \textit{both} lines of work thus continuing our prior research activities \cite{Buechel16lt4dh,Buechel17dh}.